Tamil Nadu: Rail

 Chennai has a well-established suburban railway network operated by Southern railway, covering 212 km which was established in 1928.
 The Mass Rapid Transit System (MRTS) is an elevated urban mass transit system established in 1995 operating on a single line from Chennai Beach to Velachery.
 Chennai Metro is a rapid transit rail system in Chennai which was opened in 2015 and consists of two operational lines operating across 54.1 km in 2023.
-Nilgiri Mountain Railway is a railway in Nilgiris district which was built by the British in 1908 and is the only rack railway in India.
+Nilgiri Mountain Railway is a railway in Nilgiris district which was built in 1908 and is the only rack railway in India.